MetaMask/metamask-docs/snaps/reference/permissions.md

 }
 ```

-This permission can be revoked by the user by going to the snap's settings under "snap permissions".
+The user can revoke this permission by going to the snap's settings under **Snap permissions**.